Close Menu

 The P/E ratio can be used to compare different types of companies.
 For example, a company in a high-growth industry may have a higher P/E ratio than a company in a mature industry.
 This is because investors are willing to pay more for the potential of higher earnings growth.

-READ ALSO: What is free cash flow in finance?
+READ ALSO: What is CFD trading?

 It’s important to note that the P/E ratio is not a perfect measure of a company’s value.
 Different types of companies may have different P/E ratios for a variety of reasons.
 For example, a company with a lot of debt may have a lower P/E ratio than a company with no debt.